First-Year Students

 What is drop/add?

 This is the time that follows the registration windows, after everyone has had a chance to register, when all students can add and drop classes and make schedule changes.
-You can learn about the policy here and you can learn about the drop/add dates for this summer on the Registrar's Registration page.
+You can learn about the policy here and you can learn about the drop/add dates on the Registrar's Registration page.

 What does “validate a schedule” mean?